2010–2017 Toronto serial homicides: Apartment and Leaside home

 On February 23, McArthur was charged with a sixth count of first-degree murder in the death of Skandaraj Navaratnam, a subject of Project Houston.
-Navaratnam's remains and those of Mahmudi were identified through dental records, and had been recovered from planters at the Leaside residence.
+His remains and those of Mahmudi were identified through dental records, and had been recovered from planters at the Leaside residence.

-On March 5, Toronto police held a press conference and released a photo of an unidentified deceased man alleged to be another of McArthur's victims.
-They had exhausted their options in identifying the man and hoped the public could help.
+On March 5, the TPS held a press conference and released a photo of an unidentified deceased man alleged to be another of McArthur's victims.
 Police later received over 500 tips regarding the photo and were checking on 22 potential identities.
 They also announced that a seventh set of remains had been recovered from the Leaside planters.
-Dr. Michael Pollanen, Ontario's chief forensic pathologist, said his organization had never before been involved in an investigation with such scope, drawing on the skills of each member for many unique challenges, such as scientific issues related to decomposition and post-mortem dismemberment.
+Michael Pollanen, Ontario's chief forensic pathologist, said his organization had never before been involved in an investigation with such scope, drawing on the skills of each member for many unique challenges, such as scientific issues related to decomposition and post-mortem dismemberment.

 On April 11, McArthur was charged with a seventh count of first-degree murder in the death of Abdulbasir Faizi.
 He was, at this point, charged with the deaths of all five men from the Project Houston and Project Prism investigations.
 The charge came as Faizi's remains were identified from the Leaside planters, along with those of Esen and Lisowick.
 Investigators had finished searching the Leaside planters, from which the remains of all but Kayhan had been identified; they had one set of unidentified remains.
 They had also searched eight additional planters from elsewhere in the city, which had contained no human remains.

 On April 16, McArthur was charged with an eighth count of first-degree murder in the death of Kirushna Kumar Kanagaratnam, whose remains were the seventh set identified from the Leaside planters.
 Police said his name had not come from the many tips generated by the release of his post-mortem photograph but that he had been identified with help from an undisclosed international agency.
 Kanagaratnam was a Tamil asylum-seeker who was under a deportation order and had not been reported missing.
 Police said they would look into why his name was not on a list of missing persons.
 He had last had contact with his family in August 2015, and police believed that he had been killed between September 3 and December 14, 2015.